 The Tyrrhenian Sea is the deepest major basin in the western Mediterranean Sea (Astraldi et al., 1994).
 The circulation is overall cyclonic triggered by the Modiﬁed Atlantic Water (MAW), located in the upper 100–200 m of the water column, entering off the northern Sicilian coast and establishing a northward current along the western Italian coast (Fig. 1a) (Artale et al., 1994; Krivosheya and Ovchinnikov, 1973; Millot, 1987; Pierini and Simioli, 1998).
 According to this circulation pattern the GoG has a cyclonic vortex that interacts with the superﬁcial (down to 10 m depth) and the intermediate (from 10 to 100 m water depth) layers.
 This pattern is more characteristic during the winter, when a NW water ﬂow dominates.
 In the summer, although it preserves its cyclonic character, it also shows smaller cells and reduced dynamics, with an S and SE direction of the water movements (Fig. 1b).
 Moreover, according to De Pippo et al. (2003) two zones with two different circulation regimes are present: a coastal zone (<50 m depth) with closed cyclonic and anticyclonic circulations, and an offshore zone (>120 m depth) inﬂuenced by a mainly northern ﬂow.

 The study area is characterized by the presence of two major rivers, the Volturno and Garigliano (Fig. 1b).
 These rivers are the two longest of southern Italy (175 km and 38 km) with an estimated mean discharge of 80 m3s−1 and 120 m3s−1 and a catchment basin of 5550 km2 and 5020 km2, respectively (Iermano et al., 2012).
 The littoral zone is also conditioned by two minor rivers, the Regi Lagni and Agnena channels with a catchment basin of about 1095 km and of 209 km2, respectively.
-In the early 1900s, a small dam was built to regulate the Volturno river influx.
 The marine area in front of the Volturno river mouth consists of a wide shallow continental platform, gently deep toward the sea, which surface sediments are represented by silt to subordinate fine to medium-grained sands in the area close to the coast (<20 m depth).

-The catchment basins contain mainly Cretaceous–Pliocene sedimentary rocks and alternate recent volcanic and alluvial deposits (Bonardi et al., 1988).
+The catchment basins contain mainly Cretaceous, Paleogene and Neogene sedimentary rocks and alternate recent volcanic and alluvial deposits (Bonardi et al., 1988).

 3. Materials and methods